updated December 2025

 - Other traditional investment accounts

-When it comes to funding your accounts, it’s all about the time in the market, not timing the market.
+One of the most consistent messages from the podcast is that time in the market matters far more than trying to time it.
 In other words, saving consistently over a longer period provides a more favorable outcome than trying to catch up later in life.

 Automate Your Savings: